IKIM-Essen/RiboSnake/README.md

 Executing the workflow takes two steps:

-    Data preparation: snakemake --cores $N data_prep
-    Workflow execution: snakemake --cores $N
+    Data preparation: snakemake --cores $N --use-conda data_prep Workflow execution: snakemake --cores $N --use-conda

 using `$N` cores.

 ### Step 5: Investigate results

 After successful execution, the workflow provides you with a compressed folder, holding all interesting results ready to decompress or to download to your local machine.
-The compressed file 16S-report.tar.gz holds several qiime2-artifacts that can be inspected via qiime-view, as well as unpacked qiime-artifacts in the directory `unzipped` that can be directly opened.
-In the zipped folder report.zip is the snakemake html report holding graphics as well as the DAG of the executed jobs.
+The compressed file 16S-report.tar.gz holds several qiime2-artifacts that can be inspected via qiime-view.
+In the zipped folder report.zip is the snakemake html report holding graphics as well as the DAG of the executed jobs and html files leading you directly to the qiime2-results.

 This report can, e.g., be forwarded to your collaborators.